-- (ii) The specific requirements of the Code contained in Parts III to VI are designed to give practical effect to the Principles.
+- (ii) The specific requirements of the Code contained in Parts III to VII are designed to give practical effect to the Principles.
 However, it is not possible for the Code to be exhaustive.
 In areas where the Code is not specific or where it does not cover a particular situation, licensees should apply the Principles appropriately.
 Furthermore, it remains the responsibility of a licensee to ensure that it carries on its business in accordance with the Principles.
 Depending upon the nature, scale, complexity and diversity of a licensee's business and the risks to which it is exposed, it may be necessary for licensees to adopt higher standards than provided for in the Code in order to ensure compliance with the Principles.
-In such a case, a licensee that is in compliance with all the detailed requirements of the Code may nevertheless be in breach of the Principles and therefore liable to enforcement action. - (iii) As far as possible, the Code is organised so that requirements relating to a particular Principle are grouped together.
+In such a case, a licensee that is in compliance with all the detailed requirements of the Code may nevertheless be in breach of the Principles and therefore liable to enforcement action.
+(Amended by S.I.
+91/2010) - (iii) As far as possible, the Code is organised so that requirements relating to a particular Principle are grouped together.
 However, given the volume of material that must be included in the Code and the fact that the Code covers all sectors of the financial services sector, it has not been possible to achieve this in all cases.
 Furthermore, some of the provisions of the Code, such as licensing, include issues that fall under many of the Principles.
 The financial resource requirements applicable to licensees are contained in the sector specific Parts of the Code, e.g. the financial resource requirements applicable to banks are contained in Part III. - (iv) There are no specific provisions in the Code relating to Principle 1 (Integrity).
-The Commission considers this Principle to be fundamental to all activities of a licensee and any failure to comply with the Principle would be regarded by the Commission as an extremely serious breach of the Code.

-(v) Principle 2 (Management and Control) requires a licensee to take reasonable care to organise and control its affairs effectively and have adequate risk management systems in place.
+The Commission considers this Principle to be fundamental to all activities of a licensee and any failure to comply with the Principle would be regarded by the Commission as an extremely serious breach of the Code. - (v) Principle 2 (Management and Control) requires a licensee to take reasonable care to organise and control its affairs effectively and have adequate risk management systems in place.
 It should be appreciated that the inclusion of a reasonableness test is not intended to import a lower standard.
-However it is intended to ensure that where, for example, a licensee fails to prevent an unforeseen risk, it will not be in breach of the Principle.
+However it is intended to ensure that where, for example, a licensee fails to prevent an unforeseen risk, it will not be in breach of the Principle. - (vi) Principle 3 requires a licensee to maintain adequate financial resources, including capital resources as appropriate, taking into account the nature, scale, complexity and diversity of its business and the risks it faces.
+Specific capital resource requirements are imposed on most licensees in the specific Part of the Code that applies to them.
+In addition, the specific Parts of the Code impose overriding capital resource requirements on the licensees to which they are subject.
+(Inserted by S.I.
+91/2010) - Principle 3, by requiring the maintenance of adequate financial resources, imposes a broader obligation on licensees.
+Compliance with the specific capital resource requirements imposed by the Code does not necessarily mean that the licensee has sufficient financial resources as required by this Principle.
+(Inserted by S.I.
+91/2010) - (vii) A licensee should, therefore, monitor its total financial resources, in addition to its capital resources, and take appropriate action to increase its financial resources if they are insufficient, given its particular circumstances.
+(Inserted by S.I.
+91/2010)